What is WISE?

 It's your time for WISE, now or next year:

-Garrison Forest currently is recruiting juniors and seniors for enrollment in the WISE program.
-Participants selected for the program will live on campus in GFS residence halls for their semester in the program.
-Students will enjoy a living-learning community at GFS that enhances their science experience and provides them with 24/7 faculty support and the distinctive educational experience of residential living.
+Garrison Forest juniors and seniors typically apply each spring for enrollment in WISE in conjunction with the course registration process.
+GFS also welcomes applicants from beyond GFS; these students are encouraged to apply by April 1 of the year preceding their WISE year.
+Applicants from GFS and from other schools may apply at any time to be considered for placement if space is available.
+Participants selected for the program may opt to live on campus in GFS residence halls for their trimesters in the program contingent upon space availability.
+WISE residential students will enjoy a living-learning community at GFS that enhances their science experience and provides them with 24/7 faculty support and the distinctive educational experience of residential living.